- 12 Oct 2007

 - Working Paper Summaries

 Mental Accounting and Small Windfalls: Evidence from an Online Grocer

-Executive Summary — In the course of daily life, people occasionally receive small windfalls.
+Overview — In the course of daily life, people occasionally receive small windfalls.
 Every so often we are handed a gift certificate for $5 off a meal, find a $10 bill on the street, or win $20 in an impromptu game of poker.
 According to standard economic theory, these types of small windfalls should have no noticeable effect on spending decisions because such windfalls constitute meaningless changes to lifetime wealth.
 However, if you have ever been the recipient of a small windfall, you may remember thinking about ways to spend this unexpected cash, buying items you might not have otherwise purchased.
 This kind of behavior can be interpreted as an example of "mental accounting" as theorized by economists Richard H. Thaler and Hersh M. Shefrin.
 This paper presents evidence supporting some of the implications of a theory of mental accounting in the domain of online grocery shopping.
 Key concepts include:

 - In the domain of online groceries, the redemption of a $10-off coupon increases an individual's spending, as predicted by Thaler and Shefrin.

 - The increase in spending stimulated by the redemption of a $10-off coupon is focused on groceries that customers would not purchase in the absence of such a coupon.